-In November two of my passions will be fused together.
+In November two of my passions fused together.
 Triathlon and Thailand, more precisely, Ironman and Phuket.
-I’m registered to race the Ironman Thailand 70.3 that will take place in Phuket on November 26th.
+I raced the Ironman Thailand 70.3 that took place in Phuket on November 26th, 2017.

 From time to time I get strange looks when mentioning the Ironman competition.
 People ask if there is anything to do with Tony Stark.
-The answer is “nope”, the Ironman triathlon started back in 1978, gained popularity throughout the 2000’s and now it’s booming all around the world.
-Ironman has two types of triathlon competition.
-The “full” Ironman that consists of swimming 3.8km, cycling 180km and running 42km and the “half” Ironman or Ironman 70.3.
-As the name suggests it’s half of the length, so swimming 1.9km, cycling 90km and running 21km.
+The answer is “nope”, the Ironman triathlon started back in 1978, gained popularity throughout the 2000s and now it’s booming all around the world.
+Ironman has two types of triathlon competitions.

 Why race the Ironman Thailand in Phuket?

 Well, Phuket is one of my favorite holiday destinations in Thailand.
-It offers sandy beaches with a calm sea, from desert ones as Mai Kao to the busy Patong beach.
-In addition to beaches, there are tropical jungles, mangroves and of course, the crystal clear waters of Andaman sea, absolutely great for snorkeling and diving.
+It offers sandy beaches with a calm sea, from desert ones like Mai Kao to the busy Patong Beach.
+In addition to beaches, there are tropical jungles, mangroves, and of course, the crystal clear waters of the Andaman sea, absolutely great for snorkeling and diving.

 Thai cuisine is another reason why I keep returning to Phuket.
 You can taste delicious Thai dishes at the night markets or unique restaurants as Raya and Kan Eang Pier Restaurant.
 Fans of architecture and history will dig Phuket Old Town and its Sino-Portuguese buildings.
 If you are into shopping there are a couple of big malls and countless shops selling souvenirs and local crafts.